Gobot1234/steam.py/docs/api.rst

                 await trade.accept()

-If an event handler raises an exception, :func:`on_error` will be called to handle it, which defaults to print a traceback and ignoring the exception.
+If an event handler raises an exception, :meth:`Client.on_error` will be called to handle it, which by default prints a traceback and ignoring the exception.

 .. warning::
-    All the events must be a |coroutine_link|_.
+    All the events must be a :term:`coroutine function`.
 If they aren't, a :exc:`TypeError` will be raised.
-In order to turn a function into a coroutine they must be ``async def`` functions.

 .. automethod:: Client.on_connect